ZedThree/HPCAcademyFortran/Fortran.md

 ## What is Fortran?

-- old language!
+- Old language!
 1956 -- 62 years old
-    - oldest "high-level" language
+    - Oldest "high-level" language
-    - many versions over the years, latest is 2018!
+    - Many versions over the years, latest is 2018!
 And next one is being worked on as we speak
-- some parts feel outdated
+- Some parts feel outdated
-    - backwards compatibility is important
+    - Backwards compatibility is important
-    - but original reasons for some features no longer hold
+    - But original reasons for some features no longer hold
-- but still in use for good reason!
+- But still in use for good reason!
-- can be **very** fast
+- Can be **very** fast
-- native multidimensional arrays
+- Native multidimensional arrays
-    - very useful for scientists!
+    - Very useful for scientists!

 ## What is Fortran?